joshwlivingston/advanced-r/README.md

     17,608 B

-These objects come shipped with base R, so they are always available.
+<br> These objects come shipped with base R, so they are always
+available.
 It does not represent additional memory allocated to these objects.

 ## 2.5: Modify-in-place